ShuttleOps/service-account-tokens/README.md

 The `shuttleops-role-sa-binding.yaml` file can be used to create a ShuttleOps service account, Cluster Role and Role Binding which will allow ShuttleOps to deploy and manage your application.

-The current supported version of kubernetes are:
+The current supported versions of kubernetes are:

 - 1.16
 - 1.17